cariad/palign/docs/text.md

 ### Aligning within a region

-To draw the text with some alignment within a region, define that region than pass it to `draw_text` instead of a position.
+To draw the text with some alignment within a region, define that region than pass it to `draw` instead of a position.

 For example, this code creates a region at the top-left of the image, with width and height of 200 pixels, then centers the text within it.